qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 That will get `java.util.ConcurrentModificationException`.
 Java's `ArrayList` has an internal version counter that's incremented every time it changes.
 The iterator code checks concurrent modification using version counter.

 Even without the version check, it will still be memory-safe because array access is range-checked.

+Note that the container for loop in java internally use iterator (except for raw array).
+Inserting or removing to the container while for looping can also cause iterator invalidation.

 Note that **iteration invalidation is logic error**, no matter whether it's memory-safe or not.